daattali/beautiful-jekyll/README.md

 After you save your changes to the config file (by clicking on "Commit changes" as the GIF tutorial shows), your website should be ready in a minute or two at `yourusername.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.

 You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.
 Your website is at `http://yourusername.github.io` (replace `yourusername` with your user name).
+Do not add `www` to the URL - it will not work!

 **Note:** The GIF above goes through the setup for a user with username `daattalitest`.
 I only edited one setting in the `_config.yml` file in the video, but **you should actually go through the rest of the settings as well.
 Don't be lazy, go through all the settings :)**